- No membership fees

-The Verdict: JetBlue is 2018’s best airline in terms of comfort — and its rewards program, TrueBlue, was named 2018’s sixth best for frequent flyers by WalletHub.
+The Verdict: JetBlue is a good airline credit card in terms of comfort — and its rewards program, TrueBlue, was named third best for frequent flyers by WalletHub.
 But it’s important to recognize that such accolades don’t guarantee quality plastic.

-Your two options are the standard JetBlue Credit Card and the JetBlue Plus Credit Card, both of which are on the Mastercard network and issued by Barclays (a WalletHub partner).
+Your two options are the standard JetBlue Card and the JetBlue Plus Card, both of which are on the Mastercard network and issued by Barclays.
 They’re ultimately quite similar, with the only major differences being that you’ll get three times more of an initial bonus from the Plus Card, while earning twice as much on airfare and paying $99 per year instead of nothing.
 JetBlue Plus also requires excellent credit, whereas a good rating can get you the standard version (the primary focus of this review).

 With that being said, if you’re brand-loyal to JetBlue one of these offers is for you.
-The standard JetBlue Card offers a 15,000-point initial bonus, redeemable for roughly $136 in airfare, given the $0.0136 average value of a TrueBlue point when redeemed for a free flight, according to our calculations.
-You’ll also earn 3 points per $1 in JetBlue spending (the equivalent of 4.08% cash back) as well as 2 points per $1 spent at restaurants and grocery stores (~2.7% back).
-But since the average individual would earn about $285 more with JetBlue Plus, fees considered, that should be the choice if your credit is excellent.
+The standard JetBlue Card offers a 10,000 points initial bonus, redeemable for roughly $135 in airfare, given the 1.35 cents average value of a TrueBlue point when redeemed for a free flight, according to our calculations.
+You’ll also earn 3 points per $1 in JetBlue spending (the equivalent of 4.05% cash back) as well as 2 points per $1 spent at restaurants and grocery stores (about 2.7% back).
+But since the average individual would earn about $890 more with JetBlue Plus, fees considered, that should be the choice if your credit is excellent.
 Read on to learn more.

-- 15,000-Point Initial Bonus: The standard JetBlue Mastercard offers 15,000 bonus points for spending at least $1,000 during the first 90 days your account is open, worth roughly $136 when redeemed for the average JetBlue flight.
-If that’s not enough for you and you have excellent credit, the JetBlue Plus Card offers for a limited time 50,000 points for meeting the same threshold, redeemable for roughly $680, which amounts to a net of $581 when you factor in the $99 annual fee.
+- 10,000-Point Initial Bonus: The standard JetBlue Mastercard offers 10,000 points for spending at least $1,000 during the first 90 days your account is open, worth roughly $135 when redeemed for the average JetBlue flight.
+If that’s not enough for you and you have excellent credit, the JetBlue Plus Card offers 50,000 points for meeting the same threshold, redeemable for roughly $675, which amounts to a net of $576 when you factor in the $99 annual fee.
 If you’re not sure whether your credit score is good, excellent or other, you can check it for free on WalletHub — the first and only site to offer free credit scores and full credit reports that are updated on a daily basis.

 - No Annual Fee: Many of the best airline rewards cards charge annual fees to offset the cost of their valuable perks.
 But the JetBlue Credit Card is not among them, a fact that figures to both save you money and enable you to keep your account open indefinitely even if you don’t always use your card consistently.

-- Above-average regular APR: If you get approved for the JetBlue Credit Card, you will be assigned a regular APR of 18.24% - 27.24% (V), based on your overall creditworthiness.
-The cheapest option is actually below the market average for “excellent credit” credit cards, but it will likely take excellent credit to obtain it.
-And the other two possibilities are both well above the average for good-credit cards.
+- Above-average regular APR: If you get approved for the JetBlue Credit Card, you will be assigned a regular APR of 16.74% - 25.74% (V), based on your overall creditworthiness.
+For context, the market average for excellent credit credit cards is 13.1%, while for good credit cards is 18.84%.
 In short, this isn’t the card with which to carry a balance from month to month.

 - Redemption Restrictions: While JetBlue is one of only two airlines (the other is Delta) whose points do not expire because of account inactivity, the airline also is on a less attractive short list as one of four airlines that do not allow rewards to be redeemed for flights that include layovers.
 That significantly limits redemption flexibility and forces cardholders into more expensive fares.
 But if you always fly nonstop already, you have nothing to worry about.The same goes for JetBlue’s limited number of travel partners, which could be problematic, but not if you don’t often stray from this small circle of airlines when booking flights.
 Furthermore, JetBlue claims no blackout dates or seat restrictions for cardholders, but that can mean different things in practice.